 Seasonal fundraising ideas, special dates, and inspiration to help your nonprofit spring forward!

-We all know that December is the busiest month of the year for charitable donations, but you might be surprised to learn that Mightycause sees an uptick in traffic and donations in April and May as well.
+We all know that December is the busiest month of the year for charitable donations.
+Despite that, you might be surprised to learn that Mightycause sees an uptick in traffic and donations in April and May as well.
 Don’t let spring fundraising pass you by!
-Here are 20 creative ideas for spring fundraisers and special dates you’ll want to mark on your fundraising calendar.
+Here are 22 creative ideas for spring fundraisers and special dates you’ll want to mark on your fundraising calendar.

 Autism Awareness Month fundraiser

 April is Autism Awareness Month, so if your nonprofit serves individuals on the autism spectrum, be sure to set up a fundraiser in April so people can support your important work.
 Learn more about Autism Awareness Month.

 It’s a classic for a reason!
 Everyone’s familiar with charity walks, and as the weather warms up and flowers bloom, your supporters will be more than happy to put on their sneakers and get physical for a good cause.
 Events on Mightycause allow you to create robust sites where you can easily manage registration, sell tickets, and incorporate peer-to-peer fundraising.

 National Public Health Week